noobanon/Sylviorus/README.rst

 Template
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+$Sylviorus is Antispam System we are here to create a safe environment in telegram froms scammers, threats, raiders, spammers etc

-Look how easy it is to use:
+Look how to use:

-    import project
 # Get your stuff done

-    project.do_stuff()
+from sylviorus import SYL

+x = SYL()

+syl = x.get_info(user.id)
+print(x)
+print(x.reason)

 Features
 --------

-- Be awesome
+- Spam Free Groups
-- Make things faster
+- Make a Better Environment

 Installation
 ------------

 Install $project by running:

-    install project
+    pip install sylviorus

 Contribute
 ----------